Involutive Markov categories and the quantum de Finetti theorem: Pictures

-that swaps the occurrences of $A$ in $A_J$ according to $\sigma$. \end{notation} \begin{remark}[Zero-one laws] Some readers may wonder whether the zero--one laws of~\cite{fritzrischel2019zeroone} generalize to the involutive setting.
+\begin{remark}[Zero-one laws] Some readers may wonder whether the zero--one laws of~\cite{fritzrischel2019zeroone} generalize to the involutive setting.
 Indeed the abstract Kolmogorov zero--one law~\cite[Theorem~5.3]{fritzrischel2019zeroone} holds with the same proof, as long as one takes care to preserve the order of the tensor factors throughout the argument, and where all morphisms in the statement and proof are allowed to be generalized morphisms.
 At the same time, this vast generality also indicates that Kolmogorov's zero--one law is not a particularly deep or interesting result, which is why we do not elaborate further.

 The abstract Hewitt--Savage zero--one law~\cite[Theorem~5.4]{fritzrischel2019zeroone} is a bit deeper, and Parzygnat already asked for a quantum generalization of it~\cite[Question~8.41]{quantum-markov}.
 Unfortunately, this zero--one law is essentially vacuously true even in the whole involutive Markov categories $\calgmin$ and $\calgmax$.
 The reason is that for infinite $J$, \emph{every} generalized morphism $\phi \colon A_J \to B$ which satisfies $\phi \comp A_\sigma = \phi$ for all finite permutations $\sigma$ of $J$ already factors through the delete morphism.
 Indeed for such $\phi$, every $\opm{\phi}{}(y) \in \pre{A_J}$ for $y \in \pre{B}$ must be invariant under finite permutations.
 Now the construction of $\pre{A_J}$ implies that $\opm{\phi}{}(y) = [x]$ for some $x \in \pre{A_F}$ and some finite subset $F\subseteq J$.
 By choosing any finite permutation $\sigma \colon J \to J$ such that $F \cap \sigma(F)= \emptyset$, we conclude that $x = \lambda 1$, so that $\phi$ in fact factors through the delete morphism.